DanOlinski/Scribble/README.md

 #### If you are running the WORDPRESS_SITE_PHP version, before cloning the repo and run it, there is a file located at `WORDPRESS_SITE_PHP/javascript/clearNewNoteDiv.js` in that file there is a url, with a default value of `http://localhost:8000`, that url needs to be changed to the value equal to the homepage url where you wish to serve the website.

+#### If running the WORDPRESS_SITE_JS version, before cloning the repository go to specified files below and update the info for all `http://localhost:8101/`;
+    - WORDPRESS_SITE_JS/javascript/clickActions.js
+    - WORDPRESS_SITE_JS/javascript/dbRequests.js

 #### Go into your WSL shell terminal (if you are wising WSL), navigate into the folder where the wordpress site is located, run the command `docker-compose up -d` (this will create the images (wp and mysql) and start up a server in a docker container). visit `http://localhost:8000/` to view the website.
 - If you are running wordpress in the system for the first time, you'll be prompted with a setup page. enter the requested info.